 Syntax Description lines Number of lines to display.
 The range is from 0 to 511.
 Use 0 to not pause while displaying output.
 Command Default The initial default for the console is 0 (do not pause output).
 The initial default for virtual terminal sessions is defined by the client software.
 The default for the no form is 24 lines.
-Command Modes EXEC mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
+Command Modes EXEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced.
 Usage Guidelines display another scree prompt, press Ctrl-C fter displaying the number of lines set in the terminal length.
 Press the space bar to en of lines or press the Enter key to display another line.
-To return to the command C. setting applies only to the current session.
-Examples This example shows pausing: how to set the number of lines of command output to display on the terminal before switch# terminal length 28 This example shows how to revert to the default number of lines: switch# terminal n o length Related Commands Command Description show terminal Displays the terminal session configuration.
+To return to the command 2. setting applies only to the current session.
+Examples how to set the number of lines of command output to display on the terminal before switch# terminal length 28 This example shows how to revert to the default number of lines: switch# terminal n o length Related Commands Command Description show terminal Displays the terminal session configuration.